uzresk/selenium-tools/README.md

 ## selenium-tools

-WebDriverWait#until method at runtime to make the acquisition of the time measurement and screen shot.
+WebDriverWait#until method at runtime to make the acquisition of the time measurement and screenshot.

 ---